Asymptotic confidence bands for the histogram regression estimator: Histogram estimator and confidence bands

 The assumptions (\ref{eq:assum histo approx}) and (\ref{eq:assum histo GP approx}) in Theorem~\ref{thm:CB histo} are up to logarithms that

 where $2/\nu$ is arbitrary small if all moments of $\varepsilon$ exist.
-Since the approximation error of the histogram estimator is of order $\delta^{\alpha}$ while the stochastic error term is of order $(n\delta^p)^{-1/2}$, the first assumption is an undersmoothing condition.
+Since the approximation error of the histogram estimator is of order $\Delta^{-\alpha/p}$ while the stochastic error term is of order $(\Delta/n)^{1/2}$, the first assumption is an undersmoothing condition.
 The second condition implies that the average number of observations in all cells goes to infinity such that the estimator is consistent.
 As $p$ increases, the assumptions become more restrictive which is the common curse of dimensionality problem for nonparametric function estimation.
 However, the assumptions are not contradictory, and for every dimension $p$ no bias reduction is needed.

-In contrast, the confidence bands by \cite{Chao2017} require increasing smoothness orders for the regression function $m$ and covariate density $f_X$ if the dimension $p$ increases.
+The special case of confidence bands based on a histogram with a cubic partition is also covered by \citet[Theorem~6.1 in combination with Remark~6.2]{Cattaneo-etal}.
+For general partitions in dimensions $p\ge 2$ Theorem~6.2 in \cite{Cattaneo-etal} requires more regular regression functions compared to Theorem~\ref{thm:CB histo}.
+More precisely, they need $\Delta^3/n\to 0$ (in our notation) instead of \eqref{eq:assum histo GP approx}.
+An optimal choice $\Delta=n^{p/(2\alpha+p)}$ (up to logarithms, see Corollary~\ref{cor-rate}) satisfies $\Delta^3/n\to 0$ only for $\alpha>p$. \cite{Cattaneo-etal} also assume differentiability of the regression function.
+Theorem~\ref{thm:CB histo} does not require that the regression function's and covariate density's regularities have to grow with the dimension, which is a common restriction in the literature on nonparametric regression with multivariate covariates, see \cite{Proksch2016} and \cite{Chao2017} for confidence bands, and \cite{Dette-Derbort} and \cite{Neumeyer-VanKeilegom}, among others, for different estimation and testing problems.

+Typically, confidence bands regression functions rely on an extreme value distribution that is independent of $\Delta$.
+Based on Theorem~\ref{thm:CB histo} and the Gumbel extreme value distribution, we can derive an analogous result.
+Defining